bsmth/content/files/en-us/web/svg/reference/attribute/vector-effect/index.md

 ---
-title: vector-effect
+title: SVG vector-effect attribute
+short-title: vector-effect
 slug: Web/SVG/Reference/Attribute/vector-effect
 page-type: svg-attribute
 browser-compat: svg.global_attributes.vector-effect
 sidebar: svgref
 ---

-The **`vector-effect`** property specifies the vector effect to use when drawing an object.
+The SVG **`vector-effect`** property specifies the vector effect to use when drawing an object.
 Vector effects are applied before any of the other compositing operations, i.e., filters, masks and clips.

 > [!NOTE]
 > As a presentation attribute, `vector-effect` also has a CSS property counterpart: {{cssxref("vector-effect")}}.
 When both are specified, the CSS property takes priority.